tchoulom/ViewCounterBundle/Resources/doc/readme/statistics-finder.md

 * There are 44 views in the "Washington" city.

-The **StatsFinder** service provides other functions that you can browse.
+The **FileStatsFinder** service provides other functions that you can browse.